FrancoCarrara/Jdowloader-Reconnect/README.md

 ## Config

 Set the directory where your JDownloader.exe is located.
-Must be between
+The path must be inside double quotes.

 ```
 Set jdownloaderpath="C:\Users\Franco\AppData\Local\JDownloader 2.0"